0

 • Location: Canyon (Map Boss)

-Morvak is the map-tier version of Vornas, the Fell Flame, and sits head and shoulders above every other beast boss with a staggering 500% damage multiplier, the highest of any tameable beast by a wide margin.
-It also carries 313% base life, 75% fire resistance, +80% armour, and the fast movement.
-Its skill kit converts physical damage to fire across multiple abilities, including flame breath, ground slashes, multi-slam combos with flame waves, and a leap slam for gap closing.
+Morvak is the map-tier version of Vornas, the Fell Flame, and holds the highest damage multiplier of any tameable beast at 500%.
+He also carries 313% base life, 75% fire resistance, +80% armour, and fast movement.
+His skill kit converts physical damage to fire across multiple abilities, including flame breath, ground slashes, multi-slam combos with flame waves, and a leap slam for gap closing.

 • Damage Type: Physical Hit